sayan-IIT/SchedulingGenAI/README.md

 Ensure you have the necessary packages installed using:
 `pip install requests beautifulsoup4`

-Additionally, we developed a [Coffee](benchmark/application/coffee.py) application to showcase the OptiGuide framework as described in our paper.
+Additionally, we developed a Scheduling application to showcase the OptiGuide framework as described in our paper.

 **We acknowledge that both human and machine may contain errors while generating this benchmark.
 If you identify any inaccuracies, feel free to open an issue or submit a pull request for correction.**